caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ```

 Mask the remote address from the request, keeping the first 16 bits (i.e. 255.255.0.0) for IPv4 addresses, and the first 32 bits from IPv6 addresses.

-(Note that prior to Caddy v2.5, the field was named `remote_addr`, but is now `remote_ip`):
+Note that as of Caddy v2.7, both `remote_ip` and `client_ip` are logged, where `client_ip` is the "real IP" when [`trusted_proxies`](/docs/caddyfile/options#trusted-proxies) is configured:

 ```caddy-d
 log {